psfrolov/psfrolov.github.io/app/legal/disclaimer.md

   url: /img/pages/saint-jerome-writing-by-caravaggio.jpg
   name: &name Saint Jerome Writing by Caravaggio, Galleria Borghese, Rome
   alt: *name
-robots: noindex
 ---

-All the information on this website is published in good faith and for general information purpose only.
+A&#8239;ll the information on this website&#8239;—&#8202;**{{ site.fqdn }}**&#8239;—&#8202;is published in good
+faith and for general information purpose only.
 I do not make any warranties about the completeness, reliability and accuracy of this information.
-Any action you take upon the information you find on this website—**{{ site.fqdn }}**—is strictly at your own risk.
+Any action you take upon the information you find on this website is strictly at your own risk.
 The author will not be liable for any losses and/or damages in connection with the use of the website.
 {: .drop-letter }

 From the website, you can visit other websites by following hyperlinks.
 While